AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 #.
 Use a browser to access the controller VM.
 In this example, it is
     https://52.173.200.253

 #.
-At the login page, enter admin as username.
-Initial password is the
+At the login page, enter admin as the username.
+The Initial password is the
     internal IP address of the VM, as shown below.

     |image5|

 #.
 Go through the login process.

 #.
-Start with onboarding tab at the console.
+Start with the onboarding tab at the console.

 ..
-Warning:: Any resources created by the controller, such as Aviatrix gateways, Azure routing entries, subnets, etc, must be deleted from the controller console.
-If you delete them directly on Azure console, controllers view of resources will be incorrect which will lead to features not working properly.
+Warning:: Any resources created by the Controller, such as Aviatrix gateways, Azure routing entries, subnets, etc, must be deleted from the Controller console.
+If you delete them directly on Azure console, The Controller's view of the resources will be incorrect, which will lead to features not working properly.

 ..